MetroStar/comet/README.md

 ## Overview

-`comet` - The base USWDS component library implemented in React with TypeScript.
+`comet-uswds` - The base USWDS component library implemented in React with TypeScript.

 `comet-data-viz` - A set of Victory Chart components provided as a Comet wrapper.